Gaming and Leisure Properties, Inc. research snapshot

 GLPI AI Stock Forecast Scenarios

-The GLPI AI stock forecast uses scenario math around the $43.18 quote, midpoint 2026 AFFO guidance near $4.10 per share, and REIT income multiples rather than a single deterministic price target.
-The audited three-year framework produced a bullish area near $63.50, a base area near $50.00, and a bearish area near $34.90 before dividends.
-Bullish odds rise if AFFO compounds, funding spreads stay attractive, and multiples expand.
-Bearish odds rise if rates stay high, tenant credit weakens, or the market compresses gaming REIT multiples.
+The GLPI AI stock forecast uses scenario math around the $44.79 quote, midpoint 2026 AFFO guidance near $4.11 per share, and REIT income multiples rather than a single deterministic price target.
+The audited three-year framework produced a bullish area near $63.60, a base area near $51.60, and a bearish area near $38.70 before dividends.
+Bullish odds rise if AFFO compounds, development funding earns healthy spreads, and multiples expand.
+Bearish odds rise if rates stay high, tenant credit weakens, iGaming or VGT competition intensifies, or the market compresses gaming REIT multiples.

 Bullish case